Knuth's up-arrow notation: Generalizations

-Some numbers are so large that multiple arrows of Knuth's up-arrow notation become too cumbersome; then an n-arrow operator $\uparrow^n$ is useful (and also for descriptions with a variable number of arrows), or equivalently, hyper operators.
+Some numbers are so large that multiple arrows of Knuth's up-arrow notation become too cumbersome; then an n-arrow operator $\uparrow^n$ is useful (and also for descriptions with a variable number of arrows), or equivalently, hyperoperators.

 Some numbers are so large that even that notation is not sufficient.
 The Conway chained arrow notation can then be used: a chain of three elements is equivalent with the other notations, but a chain of four or more is even more powerful.